yasirbhutta/tests-guru/docs/review-questions/html.md

 ## Introduction to HTML

+1. What is HTML?

+1. Specify the code you would enter to mark the text “Welcome” as an h1 heading.

 1. How do you insert a comment in html?

+1. What is the difference between linking to an image, a website, and an email address?

+1. What is the syntax difference between a bulleted list and numbered list?

 1. Error Detection.
 Find 3 errors in the code sample.(03)